Cervator/KubicArk/README.md

 ## Instructions

 Apply the resources to a target Kubernetes cluster with some attention paid to order (config maps and storage before the deployment).
-Consider using the `apply-all.sh` script to do it all in one go and the `delete-all.sh` to reset everything.
+Consider using the `apply-server.sh` and `delete.sh` scripts

+* `apply-server.sh gen1` would create the Genesis Part 1 server (and any missing global resources)
+* `apply.server.sh valg` would likewise create Valguero
+* `delete.sh gen1` would delete the Genesis specific resources (but *not* global ones)
+* `delete.sh` would delete *only* global resources, but not servers

+As the exposing of servers happen using a NodePort you need to manually add a firewall rule as well, Google Cloud example:

+`gcloud compute firewall-rules create ark-valg --allow udp:31021-31023` would prepare the ports for Genesis (except the RCON port, which uses TCP and can be covered separately)

 *Note:* There are placeholder passwords in `ark-server-secrets.yaml` - you'll want to update these _but only locally where you run `kubectl` from_ - don't check your passwords into Git!